How you learn

 What we teach our teachers

 Students need high quality teachers and school leaders in order to learn.
 We place great importance on investing in our teachers’ skills.
 All of our teachers are university qualified.
-They are always updating and expanding their skills through our professional learning program.
+They are always updating and expanding their skills.

 See our Principles of Learning and Teaching to find out what guides the way we teach and the way our students learn.